 - The Academic Computer Center

-- Writing and Resource Center for tutoring and study support in core areas
+- Academic Support Center for tutoring and study support in core areas

 - Muldoon Health and Fitness Center

 - Art Gallery

 - More than 20,000 alumni transforming hearts and minds throughout the country and around the world.